 The video below, explains in detail, how to fix a broken recliner.
 The instructions are very helpful and in depth.
 If you have any further questions, please don't hesitate to contact us.

-Once you have learned how to fix a recliner that leans to one side, the rest of the process will involve regularly checking the recliner for any signs of problems.
+Once you have fixed your leaning recliner, the rest of the process will involve checking it for any issues, here and there.
 If they should ever pop up, you can always repeat the process until the problem has been addressed.
 When you have the tools and knowledge on how to fix a recliner that leans to one side, you can then handle any repairs that need to be addressed.
+It is mainly involves checking for loosened screws, weakened mechanisms, and cracks in the frame.